cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 into a minimal base image.
 But how do you use multi-stage builds when the initial build stage must be shared between all the images?

-▹&nbsp;&nbsp;&nbsp;*How to use Docker Compose to build a shared intermediate image?*
+▹&nbsp;&nbsp;&nbsp;*How to use Docker Compose to build a shared intermediate image*

-Instructions to build and deploy a great number of services can easily become quite complex.
+Instructions to build and deploy many services become complex very fast.
 While Dockerfiles already help greatly with this, you can use [Docker Compose](https://docs.docker.com/compose/) to encapsulate the entire build and deployment process in a single declarative file.
 However, Docker Compose assumes that only a single Dockerfile needs to be built for every service.
-How can you get it to build a shared intermediate image?
+How do you build a shared intermediate image using Docker Compose?

 ## Example codebase

 ▶ **[View code](https://github.com/cjolowicz/docker-incremental-build-example/commit/6c6da9e)**

-The example codebase consists of a static library `foo` and two executables `bar` and `baz`, written in C. The project is built using [CMake](https://cmake.org/) and produces a Debian package for each executable.
+I will use a small example codebase to explain how to use Docker for a monolithic repository.
+It consists of a static library `foo` and two executables `bar` and `baz`.
+The build system produces a Debian package for each executable.

 ```
 .